Ali-932/ReAct-Agent-Demo/Readme.md

-# REACT Agentic Pattern Demo
+# ReAct Agentic Pattern Demo

-A demonstration of the **REACT** (Reason + Act) agentic pattern using OpenAI's API for complex query operations.
+A demonstration of the **ReAct** (Reason + Act) agentic pattern using OpenAI's API for complex query operations.
 This agent intelligently formulates plans, executes actions, and observes results to complete tasks.

 ## 📋 Table of Contents